OlivierSohn/hamazed/BACKLOG.md

-- Duel mode where one has + other has -, and the goal is to have a final sum of the sign of the ship. maybe in a finite time, with new numbers appearing regularily.
+- make ç work in chat
+- change player name using chat : /name:Olivier
+- change ship name using chat : /ship
+- draw chat right middle.

+- multiline algo of ColorString doesn't work with colored space.
+- multiline algo should have an option to keep multiple spaces.

+- use up arrow to edit last message.
+- autocompletion based on beginning of string, right arrow to validate
 - distinguish ships, use colors for player names that are the same as ship.
-- change player name using chat : /name:Olivier
 - Press H to show help / press H to hide help (write on the right of the game)

-- enable user messages in chat.
-Use Tab to switch from current key board layout to chat layout.
-- fix chat colors
+- Specialized mode where one has + the other has -. to compute the target we do a random operation on existing numbers with + and -.
+Use big numbers
+- Duel mode where one has + other has -, and the goal is to have a final sum of the sign of the ship. maybe in a finite time, with new numbers appearing regularily.
 - try opengl rectangular rendering.
-- draw chat at a well-defined place to not overlap with game.

 - When server unreachable, sendToServer Disconnect does nothing, so Escape key doesn't work as intended.
 - Message displayed when server is unreachable is wrong (a game is currently running on the server)